Bakpia

-Hopia (/tl/; 好餅 (hó-piáⁿ, good pastry) - the name it is known by in the Philippines) or Bakpia (ꦧꦏ꧀ꦥꦶꦪ; 肉餅 (bah-piáⁿ, meat pastry)- the name it is known by in Indonesia) is a popular Indonesian and Philippine bean-filled moon cake-like pastry originally introduced by Fujianese immigrants in the urban centers of both nations around the past centuries.
+Hopia, (/tl/; 好餅 (hó-piáⁿ, good pastry) - the name it is known by in the Philippines) pia or bakpia (ꦧꦏ꧀ꦥꦶꦪ; 肉餅 (bah-piáⁿ, meat pastry)- the name it is known by in Indonesia) is a popular Indonesian and Philippine bean-filled moon cake-like pastry originally introduced by Fujianese immigrants in the urban centers of both nations around the past centuries.
 It is a widely available inexpensive treat and a favoured gift for families, friends and relatives.

 In Indonesia, it is also widely known as bakpia pathok, named after a suburb of Yogyakarta which specialises in the pastry.
 These sweet rolls are similar to bigger Indonesian pia, the only difference being the size.